2i2c-org/2i2c-org.github.io/content/blog/2026/nbgitpuller-error-handling/index.md

 ## TL;DR

 [nbgitpuller](https://github.com/jupyterhub/nbgitpuller) now has improved UX context-aware error handling.
-Try it out and update to the latest version 🚀

-{{< feedback >}}
+Try out the pre-release [version 1.3.0b1](https://pypi.org/project/nbgitpuller/1.3.0b1/) and let us know what you think by opening an [issue](https://github.com/jupyterhub/nbgitpuller/issues) or via the feedback form below 🚀

 ## What is nbgitpullter?